MichaelMauderer/filter-rs/README.md

 GH Filter
 ----------
-We will demonstrate the workings of the GH filter by running through a toy problem from R Labbe.
+We will demonstrate the workings of the GH filter by running through a toy problem from R Labbe's book.
 We want to track our weight on a daily basis:

 ```